nextflow-io/training/docs/hands_on/04_implementation.md

         }
         ```

-        - [`tag`](https://www.nextflow.io/docs/latest/process.html#tag) line using the replicate id as the tag.
+        1. [`tag`](https://www.nextflow.io/docs/latest/process.html#tag) line using the replicate id as the tag.
-        - the genome fasta file
+        2. the genome fasta file
-        - the genome index in the output channel from the `prepare_genome_samtools` process
+        3. the genome index in the output channel from the `prepare_genome_samtools` process
-        - the genome dictionary in the output channel from the `prepare_genome_picard` process
+        4. the genome dictionary in the output channel from the `prepare_genome_picard` process
-        - the set containing the aligned reads in the output channel from the `rnaseq_mapping_star` process
+        5. the tuple containing the aligned reads in the output channel from the `rnaseq_mapping_star` process
-        - a set containing the sample id, the split bam file and the split bam index
+        6. a tuple containing the sample id, the split bam file and the split bam index
-        - specifies the input file names `$genome` and `$bam` to GATK
+        7. specifies the input file names `genome` and `bam` to GATK
-        - specifies the output file names to GATK
+        8. specifies the output file names to GATK

 Next we perform a Base Quality Score Recalibration step using GATK.